ajaysinghj8/osham/README.md

 ## What is ओषम् (Osham) ?

-Osham is a cache service for APIs.
-The idea behind it is that your backend is slow and you need to support higher concurrent requests with fewer resources at fast response time.
+**Osham** is a cache service for APIs.

+The idea behind Osham is to support higher concurrent requests with fewer resources and fast response time.

-As in any public facing API/frontend, 90% requests remains the same and for the same request, the response will not change frequently.
-Then, my question to you is why to process these same requests again and again if the output gonna be the same?
+In a public facing API/frontend, most of the request remains the same and so the response is also the same.
+To avoid rendering the same request from the backend and to speed up the response time we should use **CACHE**.

-Of Course, you should not be!
-Then what will be the possible solution for this problem?
-Oh yes, you should use **Cache**.
-Ok, Implementing cache can solve many problems and it will use fewer backend resources and provide a good response time.
+The cache can solve many problems and it uses fewer backend resources to provide a good response time.

-You might be thinking that will solve the problems.
+**But that's not it.**

-But in reality, what gonna happen when your backend will be hit by hundred thousand requests for the first time and all these requests will go cache miss.
-That will cause [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) problem.
+In a real-world scenario, what happens when your backend is requested with hundreds of concurrent requests for the first time.
+In all those concurrent requests, there will be cache miss and will cause a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) problem.

 All of these problems and many more can be resolved by using Osham in your architecture.